ahwhy/myCfgLib/kubernetes/client-go/06-client-go源码分析之Reflector.md

 		return r.store.Replace(found, resourceVersion)
 	}

+	// ResourceVersionUpdater is an interface that allows store implementation to
+	// track the current resource version of the reflector.
+This is especially
+	// important if storage bookmarks are enabled. type ResourceVersionUpdater interface {
+		// UpdateResourceVersion is called each time current resource version of the reflector
+		// is updated.
+		UpdateResourceVersion(resourceVersion string)
+	}

 	// watch simply starts a watch request with the server. func (r *Reflector) watch(w watch.Interface, stopCh <-chan struct{}, resyncerrc chan error) error {
 		var err error